natyusha/ShokoRelay.bundle/README.md

 ### Changes from Shoko Metadata
 - Uses Shoko's v3 API for fetching metadata
 - Series and movies will list the studio
+- Episodes and movies will list the writer (as original work)
-- Episodes and movies will list the writer and director
+- Episodes and movies will list the director (if there is only one)
+  - Note: Full support will be added once Shoko specifies which episodes are credited to each director
 - Will apply content ratings like "TV-14", 'TV-Y' etc. (if the corresponding AniDB tags are present)
 - Allows the user to configure the language for the series title (if they want a different language than in Shoko)
 - Allows the user to configure an additional 'Alt Title' language for the series title (which will be searchable in Plex)